andrijac/andrijac.github.io/source/_posts/2014-01-31-javascript-breakpoint.markdown

 But wrapper also needs to be called `foo.bar.func`, because if function is called it has to actually call wrapper.
 But if wrapper is set to `foo.bar.func`, it means it will override the original function, so we need save a reference to original function somewhere.

-So how to save a reference to a function? <br />
+How to save a reference to a function? <br />
 I could pass into wrapper a direct reference to function and assign it to variable, but instead I am passing in a function name.
-The reason for this is because I need to access a function dinamically and also I will need a key to reference back to original function.
+The reason for this is because I need to access a function dynamically and also I will need a key to reference back to original function.
 You will see what I mean as I go further in post.
 I might change this in the future and be able to pass direct reference to function in wrapper.
 Ok, as I have only function name, only way I found (at the moment) to call a function was by compiling a new Function object that calls a function.
 You could easily call a global function by name through `window` object (in browser):